swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 This is an interesting feature.
 Can you think of ways it can be helpful?
 Are there ways it might be troublesome?

-What is the type of sillystring be after this :
+What is the type of sillystring after this :

 ```python
     sillystring += 0.1